 Many people are unaware that multiple credit inquiries within a short period of time can have a negative impact on your credit score.
 Financiers observe a busy credit file with suspicion.
 Lots of activity can indicate rejection and imply that the applicant is less likely to be credit worthy.
 By all means shop around and do your research before making a decision.
 Just hold off from submitting an application until you are 100% sure that you are moving forward.

 Having a high limit on your credit card means you have the potential to spend that limit.
 When assessing a credit application, financiers will factor a percentage of these limits into your income and expenses for capacity calculations.
 Do you really need that $20,000 limit on your credit card?
 Credit providers will constantly offer limit increases and they’re tempting to accept, however keeping these limits to a minimum will help increase your credit score.

 Reducing your overall debt is another way to help increase your score.
 Credit providers view a high amount of outstanding debt as a risk, so it’s less likely they will be comfortable to provide further credit.
 Paying off debt can also help relieve the financial stress associated with high amounts of outstanding debt.

 Avoid Adverse Listings on your Credit File

 Defaults, Court Writs, Debt Agreements and Bankruptcies are all listings to avoid on your credit file.
 These listings can arise if you don’t pay your bills on time.
 Keeping up to date with your credit activity can help reduce the chances of being hit with an adverse listing on your file.
 If this occurs, you can always challenge the listing if you feel it is unjust.
 It’s also a possibility to engage a credit repair agency to help remove an adverse listing, however fees will apply.

 Staying on top of your finances will go a long way towards increasing your credit score.
-By taking a few simple steps, your chances of being approved for that new Home Loan or next car loan will significantly improve.
-For more info My Credit Score.
+By taking a few simple steps, your chances of being approved for that new loan will significantly improve.
+For more info, check out My Credit Score.